binary-station/binary-station.github.io/NervaBoardGame.md

 ### Details

-Nerva is a board game that utilizes a standard chess board and backgammon pieces.
+Nerva is a board game that utilizes three chess boards and backgammon pieces.

-In Nerva,

 ### Github